+Phillips gave a short presentation of the background of the EDR study and remaining alternatives to be considered as the Corps completes the EDR.
 The study (EDR) originally began in 2010.
 The goal was to identify a preferred alternative.
 Study included 3 structural alternatives; Weir box / collection channel in the temperature control tower, Floating screen structure (Upstream of WTC weirs), and Floating surface collector.
 Study included 5 operational alternatives.
 Study identified several potentially feasible structural alternatives.
 Structural alternatives not feasible within Biop timeframe.
 Study work was suspended at 75% until the following were accomplished: research studies, modeling performed, COP report completed evaluating a range of alternatives, performance criteria for EDR and DDR completion.
 Schedule for completion of EDR: May 2016 80% EDR includes new information (RM&E since 2011).
 Something reviewable in August 2016 90% EDR includes further refinement and justification for selection of preferred alternative.
 October 2016 EDR complete start DDR.
 Construction award FY 2020.
 Construction Complete End of FY 2022.

-Ziller asked about other alternatives.
+Ziller asked about other alternatives and suggested a collector located within the temperature control tower.
 He is concerned that what we have as options won’t be successful and are too much like others that haven’t had good success.
+Ziller’s primary concern is with the FSC and pumped flow out in the forebay – that this design is not likely to be successful, and it would be better to take advantage of flow already going through the tower and that fish are already congregating there.
+The group discussed that a guide structure and increasing flow for attraction would help and may be needed.
+Burchfield said that the Fish Passage Team and PDT looked at a large range of alternatives in the EDR, including an in-tower alternative.
+Based on fish behavior at the tower, the PDT concluded that an in-tower alternative would have very low fish collection efficiency.
+Burchfield asked that the PDT not start the alternatives analysis all over again, because much time and effort had already gone into that work, and she didn’t want further delay in completion of this fish passage measure.
 Piaskowski suggested to Ziller that it would help if he would write down his concerns and ideas to bring to the next Cougar EDR workshop on 29 June.

-Monzyck asked if there is any sensitivity analysis being conducted for dam efficiency passage.
-Piaskowski said that if Monzyck had some information regarding passage then we could use that and run models for the sensitivity analysis.
+Monzyk asked if there is any sensitivity analysis being conducted for dam efficiency passage.
+Piaskowski said that if Monzyk had some information regarding passage then we could use that and run models for the sensitivity analysis.
 Piaskowski suggested talking more offline about this topic.

+Burchfield also asked about the hybrid structure, and indicated that if the hybrid structure went forward, additional work to improve the RO would be needed.

+Skiles requested a copy of the COP.
+Spear said yes.
+ACTION: Who?
+Will send the COP to WFFDWG members.

+Graham-Hudson requested a copy of the criteria that the Corps and NMFS developed for Cougar downstream fish passage.
+Piaskowski said yes, after he gets ok from NMFS on a few remaining redline edits.
+ACTION: Piaskowski will send Cougar criteria to WFFDWG members.

+Burchfield asked the Corps to send out materials for WFFDWG to review in advance of the June 29th Cougar workshop so we can have a productive meeting.

 Next Steps